osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

    a.
 Open Library, expand Templates/Element Templates.
 Delete all templates with names starting with "OMF".
    b.
 Open Library, expand Templates/Enumeration Sets.
 Delete all enumerations with names starting with "OMF".
    c.
 Open Elements, expand Elements root node.
 Delete all elements and their
-       children elements that have names of your OMF application instances registrations.
+       children elements that have names of your OMF application registrations.
    d.
 Check in your changes.

 3. PI Data Archive PI points that were created after the container data values were sent.
    In the PI System Management Tool, open Points/Point Builder.
-Search for and delete all PI tags that have names starting with your OMF application instance registration name.
+Search for and delete all PI tags that have names starting with your OMF application registration name.

  **When to clean up**